Martin Wong: Early years

-Martin Wong was born in Portland, Oregon on July 11, 1946.
-An only child, Wong was raised by his parents Benjamin and Florence Wong Fie in the Chinatown district of San Francisco.
+Martin Wong was born in Portland, Oregon, on July 11, 1946, the only child of Florence (born Jan Yuet Ah) and Anthony Victor Wong.
+Florence, also born in Portland, was the daughter of a jewelry store owner from Guangzhou, and was raised in the Chinese city following her birth before returning to Oregon in 1940 to avoid the Japanese occupation.
+She moved to San Francisco, eventually securing work as a draftsperson at the Richmond Shipyards where she met Anthony, a Chinese-born draftsperson working in the facility.
+They married shortly before Wong was conceived, but Anthony was diagnosed with tuberculosis during the pregnancy.
+He died in 1950 in a sanatorium.
+After Anthony's death, Wong was placed in foster care until his mother was able to find new employment as a draftsperson with Bechtel.
+Wong was raised by his mother for the first several years of his life, living in San Francisco's Chinatown.
+In 1955, when Wong was nine years old, Florence married Benjamin Wong Fie, the co-owner of the apartment the family was renting.
+The family soon moved to a larger house between the Richmond and Haight-Ashbury neighborhoods after Benjamin was hired by Bechtel.

 Demonstrating a proclivity for artistic expression at an early age, Wong started to paint at the age of 13.
 His mother was a strong supporter of his artistic inclinations and kept much of his early work.
-Wong attended George Washington High School, graduating in 1964.
+Wong took art classes through the De Young Museum's youth art program while attending George Washington High School.
+He first exhibited his art in 1961, showing a landscape painting at a gallery in North Beach.
+His mother also encouraged Wong to collect art and artifacts and he quickly amassed a large collection of primarily Asian art.
+He graduated high school in 1964.
 He continued his education at Humboldt State University, graduating with a bachelor's degree in Ceramics in 1968.
 Through college and for another 10 years, Wong traveled between Eureka and San Francisco practicing his artistic craft.
 During this time, Wong had an apartment in San Francisco's Haight-Ashbury neighborhood and was active in the Bay Area art scene, including stints as a set designer for the performance art group The Angels of Light, an offshoot of The Cockettes.
 While involved with The Angels of Light, Wong participated in the emerging hippie movement and engaged in the period's climate of sexual freedom and experimentation with psychedelic drugs.
 By the late 70s, Wong made the decision to move to New York to pursue his career as an artist.
 According to Wong, his move to New York was precipitated by a friendly challenge: